“We thought that nothing would ever grow in Hiroshima again. But three years later, we saw flowers bloom.”

 Nuclear Arms Control Treaties

 Anti-nuclear campaigners around the world could use some more friends.
 On August 2, 2019, four days before the 74th anniversary of the Hiroshima bombing, the Intermediate-Range Nuclear Forces (INF) treaty officially collapsed.
-This was loss of a tool described by the United Nations Secretary-General as “an invaluable brake on nuclear war.”
-The U.S. is projected to spend $1.2 trillion in the coming 30 years to maintain and upgrade its existing arsenal, while Russia has already developed land-based nuclear-capable cruise missile, available for rapid deployment.
+This was a loss of a tool described by the United Nations Secretary-General as “an invaluable brake on nuclear war.”
+The U.S. is projected to spend $1.2 trillion in the coming 30 years to maintain and upgrade its existing arsenal, while Russia has already developed a land-based nuclear-capable cruise missile, available for rapid deployment.

 This leaves the 2010 New Start agreement as the last standing nuclear arms control treaty between the U.S. and Russia.
 This treaty is due to expire in 2021.
 There is little question as to why the Bulletin of the Atomic Scientists has kept its infamous Doomsday Clock at two minutes to midnight (the closest it has ever been to apocalypse) unchanged since 2018, calling our current nuclear and climate security situation “a new abnormal.”
 This was why I wanted to hear Mr. Maki’s story.